AiDAPT-A/2024-Q3-ai-in-architecture/README.md

 - *Group project*.

 Most information regarding the course can be found in this repository: see the [organization section](#organization).
-Tips and tricks about the usage and installation of Python and the script and notebooks can be found the [usage and installation section](#usage-and-installation).
+The high-level overview of the Python packages is provided and clarified in the [Python packages section](#python-packaging) Tips and tricks about the usage and installation of Python and the script and notebooks can be found the [usage and installation section](#usage-and-installation).
-Useful links to other repositories, archives, relevant projects, toolboxes, can be found under [external links](#external-links).
+Useful links to other repositories, archives, relevant projects, toolboxes, etc. can be found under [external links](#external-links).

 ## Organization

 The repository has the following structure:

+## Python packages

 ## Usage and installation